Kingsday: My Favorite Dutch National Day

 Well, I grew up in Uden and celebrated every Queensday there until I moved to Utrecht.
 After that I celebrated Queensday in Nijkerk, Utrecht or Uden with Paul.
 I’ve worked on Kingsday in Utrecht, Amsterdam and Rotterdam.
 We’ve also been away on Kingsday, so we’ve celebrated it on Alcatraz island, in San Sebastien, on the beach in the Vendee and Legoland.

-The last few years we’ve celebrated Kingsday mostly in Uden, sitting at the jumble sale with a plaid full of stuff.
+For a couple of years we’ve celebrated Kingsday mostly in Uden, sitting at the jumble sale with a plaid full of stuff.
 I love sitting there, chatting to other people.
 Yuri and Paul always find something while browsing the jumble sale.
+The last few years we celebrated Kingsday in a different city each year; Leeuwarden (2022), Tilburg (2023) and Utrecht/Uden (2024).

-In 2022 we got to celebrate Kingsday again an this time we went to Leeuwarden.
+In 2022 we got to celebrate Kingsday again (there were no celebrations in 2020 and 2021) and this time we went to Leeuwarden.
 Which is a great place to spend Kingsday.

 Conclusion